 - Note: Direct staff who get sick with COVID-19 symptoms to avoid contact with others and to seek medical advice.

 - Promote messages that discourage people who are sick from attending events.
 This should include messages requesting that people leave events if they begin to have symptoms of COVID-19, which include fever, cough, and shortness of breath.
 They should seek medical advice promptly by calling ahead to a doctor’s office or emergency room to get guidance.
-See CDC guidance on what to do when sick with COVID-19.

 - Consider alternatives for event staff and participants who are at increased risk for complications from COVID-19.
 Currently, older adults and persons with severe underlying health conditions are considered to be at increased risk for severe illness and complications from COVID-19.
 Event organizers can consider reassigning duties for higher-risk staff to have minimal contact with other persons.
 People in higher-risk groups should consult with their healthcare provider about attending large events.
 Consider providing refunds to event participants who are unable to attend because they are at high risk and/or provide information on alternative viewing options.

 - If possible, identify a space that can be used to isolate staff or participants who become ill at the event.
 Designate a space for staff and participants who may become sick and cannot leave the event immediately.
 Work with partners, such as local hospitals, to create a plan for treating staff and participants who do not live nearby.
-Include a plan for separating and caring for vulnerable populations.
 If any staff member or participant becomes sick at your event, separate them from others as soon as possible.
 Establish procedures to help sick staff or participants leave the event as soon as possible.
 Provide them with clean, disposable facemasks to wear, if available.
 Work with the local public health department and nearby hospitals to care for those who become sick.
 If needed, contact emergency services for those who need emergency care.
 Public transportation, shared rides, and taxis should be avoided for sick persons, and disposable facemasks should be worn by persons who are sick at all times when in a vehicle.
 Read more about preventing the spread of COVID-19 if someone is sick.

 - Plan ways to limit in-person contact for staff supporting your events.
 Several ways to do this include offering staff the option to telework if they can perform their job duties off-site, using email, and conducting meetings by phone or video conferencing.
 Reduce the number of staff needed such as staggering shifts for staff who support essential functions and services during events.